avacollins/simple-tarot/README.md

 - Users can create an account using email, phone number, or anonymously
 - Users can authenticate using their created account credentials
 - Authenticated users can update their profile information
-- Authenticated users can reset their passwords if forgotten
+- Registered users can reset their passwords if forgotten

 #### Readings